kitspace/electro-grammar/README.md

   voltage_rating: 25 }
 ```

+For [class 1][CLASS-1] ceramic names and EIA letter codes are understood
-Ceramic names and EIA letter codes are understood, only EIA letter codes are returned.
+For [class 2][CLASS-2] only EIA letter codes are understood.
+In both cases only EIA letter codes are returned.

 ```js
 > parse('10pF C0G/NP0')